ebicoglu/AbpWindowsService/README.md

-## Creating your own Windows Service
+## Creating your own Windows Service in .NET CORE using ABP Framework